As a local business, it can feel like the whole world is against you.

 - 189 likes, 23 shares and 30 comments

-This is social proof and it makes your business seem like it is the place to be!
+This is social proof and it makes your business seem like the place to be!

 And then imagine that you’re scrolling through Facebook and one of your friends (who is an engaged Facebook user) has shared your ad with their Friends (increasing its reach and your brand awareness), or better still, with you alone.